isaacwgarcia/eventdemo/README.md

-Organizing Owner, Events and Attendees with @materializer.
-Make Rest API endpoints integrations in minutes with Stepzen.
+Make Rest API endpoints integrations in minutes with StepZen.

 ## Getting Started

-DataModel 3 collections in Firestore.
+This project consists of three collections in Firestore.

 - Owner
 - Event